February 2025

 November 2022

-Sept 2022
+September 2022

 Drawing on Southern Responses to Displacement’s research, Prof. Elena Fiddian-Qasmiyeh, delivered the keynote lecture at the 4th Conference of the German Network for Forced Migration Studies on Wednesday the 28th September 2022.
-The abstract for her lecture, built in particular on her article, ‘Recentering the South in Studies of Migration.’
+The abstract for her lecture was built in particular on her article, ‘Recentering the South in Studies of Migration.’
 For more information about the conference visit our news item here.

 July 2022